Antoine BRALET

 Co-supervisor: Emmanuel TROUVÉ (LISTIC) – Jocelyn CHANUSSOT (GIPSA-Lab)

-Start of thesis: 01/10/2021
+Start of thesis: October 1, 2021

-This thesis is funded by the IATOAURA project of the Auvergne Rhône-Alpes region.
+This thesis is funded by the IATOAURA Project of the Auvergne Rhône-Alpes region.